didiersmith/steve/chapters/the-dogs-of-war.md

 "What's the difference?"

 "Brutes kill for food.
 In the case of your sim, they also kill for...reproductive opportunities.
 But warriors kill for something greater.
-Warriors kill for love, for ideology, for glory.
+Warriors kill for love, ideology, glory.
 We need warriors."

 Warriors.
 What a design brief.
 The thought of killing someone was so foreign to Steve, he already considered it an accomplishment that his apes would do it for food.
 But killing someone for love?
 What does that even mean?